fifth-postulate/compass/README.md

-# compass
+# Compass
-On the power of the compass
+Project exploring the ideas in the article _On the power of the compass_.